seraphinush-gaming/tera-mysterium/content/en/equipment/v108-mahtnan.en.md

 ### Unique option
 Unique options are divided into tier I to tier V, and effect values vary appropriately.

-Possible Unique options and effects are the following :
+(Updated v109.01) Possible Unique options and effects are the following :

 #### Weapon